pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--maxsize=``

-    The maximum partition size in megabytes when the partition is set to grow.
-Specify an integer value here, and do not append the number with MB.
+    The maximum size in MiB the partition may grow to.
+Specify an integer value here, and do not append any units.
+This option is only relevant if ``--grow`` is specified as well.

 ``--noformat``